Getting Started

 docker compose up -d

-- This action will pull the required DSAIL containers from the IBM container registry and Docker Hub.
+- This action will pull the required platform containers from the IBM container registry and Docker Hub.

 -